barotto/test386.asm/README.md

 ## How to assemble

-First of all open <tt>src/test386.asm</tt> and configure the EQUs in the CONFIGURATION section with suitable values for your system.
+First of all open <tt>src/configuration.asm</tt> and configure the EQUs with suitable values for your system.

 Then grab the NASM assembler from http://www.nasm.us/ and follow its installation instructions.